astrofra/game-space-taxi/README.md

 # Space Taxi (3D Remake)<sub><sup>, aka `Intro the Trees`</sup></sub> :helicopter:

-This repository contains the prototype code for a 3D remake of the classic game "Space Taxi", using the [Squirrel programming language](https://github.com/albertodemichelis/squirrel) and the (GameStart 3D engine](https://www.youtube.com/@GameStart3D/videos).
+This repository contains the prototype code for a 3D remake of the classic game "Space Taxi", using the [Squirrel programming language](https://github.com/albertodemichelis/squirrel) and the [GameStart 3D engine](https://www.youtube.com/@GameStart3D/videos).
 The game features a physics engine powered by Bullet Physics.

 ![Space Taxi Screenshot 0](img/space-taxi-shot_00_thumb.png)
 <BR>